 Venue: Committee Room 2, at the Council Offices, Southfields, Loughborough.
 View directions

-The minutes of the meeting held on 17th September 2018 were confirmed as a true record and signed.
+The minutes of the meeting of the Committee held on 19th March 2019 were confirmed as a correct record and signed.

 No disclosures were made.

 A report of the Head of Strategic Support, providing guidance on the role and operation of the Committee, is attached.

 A report of the Head of Strategic Support, providing guidance on the role and operation of the Committee, was submitted (item 7 on the agenda filed with these minutes).